surniaulula/wpsso-merchant-return-policy/readme.txt

 **E-Commerce Plugin Optional:**

-WooCommerce is suggested but not required - the WPSSO Merchant Return Policy Manager add-on can also provide return policy markup for custom product pages.
+WooCommerce is suggested but not required - the WPSSO Schema Merchant Return Policy Manager add-on can also provide return policy markup for custom product pages.

 <!-- /about -->